Rubise/alx-low_level_programming/0x0E-structures_typedef/README.md

-Solution to C Structures and typedef
+Solutions to C Structures and typedef